ayan-b/blog/content/blog/GSoC19-Proposal/index.md

    <td>
 <ul>

-<li>Add and wrangle <code>GISTIC - Copy Number Score</code> data by the end of this week.
+<li>Add and wrangle <code>GISTIC - Copy Number Score</code> data by the end of this week.</li>

 <li>Modify the gdc2xena script such that it is able to load <code>GISTIC - Copy Number Score</code> data into xena.
-Since in the last week most part of the APIs would be already done, it should not take much longer.
+Since in the last week most part of the APIs would be already done, it should not take much longer.</li>

 <li>Document the whole process.
 </li>